 - Lung Issues

-Some cases state the occurrence of lung problems post ingesting lemongrass essential oil.
-Hence, consult your doctor before using the oil for aromatherapy or inhaling.
+Some cases state the occurrence of lung problems post inhaling lemongrass essential oil.
+If you have a preexisting respiratory condition, please consult your doctor before using the oil for aromatherapy or inhaling.

 - Issues During Pregnancy And Breastfeeding